My Chemical Romance: 2003–2006: Major label signing and Three Cheers for Sweet Revenge

+During the height of the album's popularity, British tabloid Daily Mail characterized the band and their fans as an emo "cult of self-harm", and published articles regarding the band with intentionally inflammatory headlines.
+One such article, "Why No Child is Safe From the Sinister Cult of Emo", published in 2008, linked the suicide of a thirteen-year-old British girl to an alleged "emo cult", which the tabloid used to characterize My Chemical Romance's fandom.
+In response to the newspaper's coverage of the band, over 300 British fans planned a march protest throughout London, ending at the tabloid's office.
+However, after concerns by police, the march was called off and instead about 100 fans congregated at Marble Arch.
+The Daily Mail defended their position and coverage of the band, saying that it was "balanced and restrained", "in the public interest", and that they were reporting genuine concerns raised by the coroner at the inquest.
+They pointed towards other newspapers publishing such stories at the time, as well as to their publishing of readers' letters defending the band and positive reviews of the band's albums and tours.

-The band announced in a blog on their website that they would be going on a final tour in the United States before taking a break.
-At the same time, they announced they will be releasing a live DVD/CD collection titled The Black Parade Is Dead!, which includes two concerts from October 2007, the final Black Parade concert in Mexico, and a small show at Maxwell's in New Jersey.
+In 2008, the band released a live DVD/CD collection titled The Black Parade Is Dead!, which includes two concerts from October 2007, the final Black Parade concert in Mexico, and a small show at Maxwell's in New Jersey.
 The DVD/CD was meant to be released on June 24 in the United States and June 30 in the UK, but was postponed to July 1 because of a technical fault with the Mexico concert.
-On February 3, 2009, an EP of B-side songs from singles on The Black Parade was released, titled The Black Parade: The B-Sides.
+In 2009, an EP of B-sides from The Black Parade was released, titled The Black Parade: The B-Sides.
 The band then announced that they would be releasing "a collection of nine never-before-seen live videos, straight from the encore set of the Mexico City show from October 2007" during their Black Parade World Tour, titled ¡Venganza!.
-The release came on a bullet-shaped flash drive and also contained exclusive photos of the band from the show.
-It was released on April 29, 2009.
+The release came on a bullet-shaped flash drive.
+It was released on April 10, 2009.